CMMC Compliance Services & FAQ’s

-The final version of CMMC is expected to be released on or around January 20, 2020 to help support training requirements.
-This version will include feedback collected from industry leaders during a listening tour held in the second half of 2019.
-In addition to the official CMMC levels and requirements being released in January, there will also be a program development kick-off to certify the auditors who will ultimately perform the reviews and award the certifications.
+The final version of CMMC (V1.0) was released on January 31, 2020 to help support training requirements.
+This version includes feedback collected from industry leaders during a listening tour held in the second half of 2019.
+In addition to the official CMMC levels and requirements released in January, there will also be a program development kick-off to certify the auditors who will ultimately perform the reviews and award the certifications.

 Why is this new regulation being implemented?